umd-mith/sg-data/data/intro/clean/introduction.md

     Other Conventions
-    :   I have attempted to reproduce the peculiarities of the manuscript as far as WordPerfect would allow—see, e.g., page 335 for writing up a slope (using the "Advance" command) and page 601 for writing vertically down a page (using Graphic Boxes).
+    :   I have attempted to reproduce the peculiarities of the manuscript as far as WordPerfect would allow---see, e.g., page 335 for writing up a slope (using the "Advance" command) and page 601 for writing vertically down a page (using Graphic Boxes).